Ultimate Guide: Anne of Green Gables Books in Order

 Anne of Green Gables Books in Chronological Order

-The second, and recommended, way to read the Anne of Green Gables books is in order of publication date.
+The second, and recommended, way to read the Anne of Green Gables series of novels is in order of publication date.
 Reading in this order will offer a more cohesive and linear reading experience.

 1. Anne of Green Gables (1908)